Heatblur-Simulations/f-4e-manual/src/systems/radar/general_operation.md

 ### Power Level Mode Switching

-Power Level Mode Switching automatically selects the LONG or SHORT, and Narrow Band or Back Bias, amplifiers depending on several conditions such as target range, echo strength or noise signal.
+Power Level Mode Switching automatically selects the LONG or SHORT, and Narrow Band or Back Bias amplifiers depending on several conditions such as target range, echo strength or noise signal.

 ## Gain Control